zj565061763/Kreedz/README.md

 # Kreedz

-This is an Android app project developed for the [Kreedz](https://xtreme-jumps.eu/) website.
+This is an Android app project developed for the [Kreedz](https://xtreme-jumps.eu/) website.<br>
-You can download it from the [releases](https://github.com/zj565061763/Kreedz/releases) page and report any [issues](https://github.com/zj565061763/Kreedz/issues) if you encounter one.
+You can download it from the [releases](https://github.com/zj565061763/Kreedz/releases) page or [here](https://www.pgyer.com/h2tb2CjB) and report any [issues](https://github.com/zj565061763/Kreedz/issues) if you encounter one.

 # Screenshots